RoadRunnerEngineering/postgraphile-plugin-custom-filter/README.md

 # postgraphile-plugin-custom-filter
-plugin for postgraphile that adds customized filter
+Plugin for postgraphile that adds customized filter

 Inspired by the postgraphile connection filter plugin, this plugin is to add a "CustomFilter" object in each of the Connection Arguments.
 Just by appending this plugin, the CustomFilter would be empty.
 It requires the user to add some code for the custom filters.